ylesia-wu/major-outage-prediction/README.md

 ## Fairness Analysis

 ### Accuracy Analysis
 For our fairness assessment, we have categorized the test dataset into two groups: power outages happening in spring or fall and those happening in summer or winter.
-Our primary evaluation metric is recall.
+Our primary evaluation metric is accuracy.
 ### Null Hypothesis
-We propose a null hypothesis asserting that our model's recall for determining the season when the outage occurs is roughly equivalent between the two groups, with any observed differences attributable to random variability.
+We propose a null hypothesis asserting that our model's accuracy for determining whether an outage is major is roughly equivalent between the two groups, with any observed differences attributable to random variability.
 ### Alternative hypothesis
-Conversely, our alternative hypothesis suggests that the model demonstrates unfairness, the recall scores between the two groups are different.
+Conversely, our alternative hypothesis is that the model demonstrates unfairness, and there is a significant difference between the accuracy scores of the two groups.
 ### Test Statistic & Significance level
-We have selected the recall disparity between two outage groups as our test statistic, with a significance level of 0.01.
+We have selected the absolute difference in accuracy scores between the two season groups as our test statistic, with a significance level of 0.01.
 ### Result
-After running a permutation test 5,000 times, we obtained a p-value of 0.7994, which exceeds our significance level.
-This outcome leads us to retain the null hypothesis, indicating that our model, based on this recall metric, is fair.
-However, we cannot definitively assert its complete fairness as the permutation test results are also contingent on random chance.
-Hence, we recommend further testing with more data to verify if it is 'truly fair'.
+After running a permutation test 5,000 times, we obtained a p-value of 0.7984, which exceeds our significance level.
+This outcome leads us to fail to reject the null hypothesis, indicating that our model, based on this accuracy metric, is fair.
+However, we cannot definitively assert the model's complete fairness as the permutation test results are also contingent on random chance.
+Hence, we recommend further testing with more data to verify if the model is 'truly fair'.

 <iframe src="assets/fair_test.html" width=800 height=600 frameBorder=0></iframe>